khalidrahmani/jaderp/doc/module.rst

 .. literalinclude:: module/__openerp__.py
     :language: python

-This is a sufficient minimal declaration of a valid OpenERP module.
+This is a sufficient minimal declaration of a valid Jad module.

 Web Declaration
 ---------------

 There is no such thing as a "web module" declaration.
-An OpenERP module is automatically recognized as "web-enabled" if it contains a ``static`` directory at its root, so:
+An Jad module is automatically recognized as "web-enabled" if it contains a ``static`` directory at its root, so: